Franz Schubert: Final illness and death

-In the midst of this creative activity, his health deteriorated.
-By the late 1820s, Schubert's health was failing and he confided to some friends that he feared that he was near death.
+In the midst of this creative activity, Schubert's health deteriorated.
+By the late 1820s, his health was failing and he confided to some friends that he feared that he was near death.
 In the late summer of 1828, he saw the physician Ernst Rinna, who may have confirmed Schubert's suspicions that he was ill beyond cure and likely to die soon.
 Some of his symptoms matched those of mercury poisoning (mercury was then a common treatment for syphilis, again suggesting that Schubert suffered from it).
 At the beginning of November, he again fell ill, experiencing headaches, fever, swollen joints, and vomiting.
 He was generally unable to retain solid food and his condition worsened.
 Five days before Schubert's death, his friend the violinist Karl Holz and his string quartet visited to play for him.
-The last musical work he had wished to hear was Beethoven's String Quartet No. 14 in C-sharp minor, Op.
-131; Holz commented: "The King of Harmony has sent the King of Song a friendly bidding to the crossing".
+The last musical work he had wished to hear was Beethoven's String Quartet No. 14; Holz commented: "The King of Harmony has sent the King of Song a friendly bidding to the crossing".

 Schubert died in Vienna, aged 31, on 19 November 1828, at the apartment of his brother Ferdinand.
 The cause of his death was officially diagnosed as typhoid fever, though other theories have been proposed, including the tertiary stage of syphilis.
-Although there are accounts by his friends that indirectly imply that he had contracted syphilis earlier, the symptoms of his final illness do not correspond with tertiary syphilis.
+The symptoms of his final illness, however, did not match those of tertiary syphilis (despite existing accounts from his friends indirectly suggesting that he had contracted the disease earlier).
 Six weeks before his death, he walked 68 km (42 miles) in three days, ruling out musculoskeletal syphilis.
 In the months before his death, he composed his last work, "Der Hirt auf dem Felsen", making neurosyphilis unlikely.
 Meningovascular syphilis is also unlikely because it presents a progressive stroke-like picture, and Schubert had no neurological manifestation until his final delirium, which started only two days before his death.
 Lastly, his final illness was characterized by gastrointestinal symptoms (namely vomiting).
 These issues all led Robert L. Rold to argue that (although he believed Schubert had syphilis), the fatal final illness was a gastrointestinal one such as salmonella or indeed typhoid fever.
-Rold also pointed out that when Schubert was in his final illness, his close friend Schober avoided visiting him "out of fear of contagion".
-Yet Schober had known of his earlier possible syphilis and had never avoided Schubert in the past.
+Rold also pointed out that during Schubert's final illness, his close friend Schober avoided visiting him "out of fear of contagion".
+However, Schober had known of his earlier possible syphilis and had never avoided Schubert in the past.
 Eva M. Cybulska goes further and says that Schubert's syphilis is a conjecture.
-His multi-system signs and symptoms, she says, could point at a number of different illness such as leukaemia, anaemia, or Hashimoto's thyroiditis, and that many tell-tale signs of syphilis—chancre, mucous plaques, rash on the thorax, pupil abnormality, dysgraphia—were absent.
+His multi-system signs and symptoms, she says, could point towards a number of different illness such as leukaemia, anaemia, or Hashimoto's thyroiditis, and that many tell-tale signs of syphilis—chancre, mucous plaques, rash on the thorax, pupil abnormality, dysgraphia—were absent.
 She argues that the syphilis diagnosis originated with Schubert's biographer Otto Deutsch in 1907, based on the aforementioned indirect references by his friends, and uncritically repeated ever since.